THCP-O-acetate

-THCP-O-acetate (THCP-O) is a semi-synthetic derivative of tetrahydrocannabiphorol (THCP) derived by acetylation of the OH group.
-It has been found as a component of grey-market cannabis products such as e-cigarette liquids and edible gummy lollies, and is allegedly a potent and long-lasting psychoactive cannabinoid.
+THCP-O-acetate (THCP-O) is a semi-synthetic derivative of tetrahydrocannabiphorol (THCP) derived by the O-acetylation of THCP with acetic anhydride.
+It has been found as a component of grey-market cannabis products and is allegedly a potent and long-lasting psychoactive cannabinoid.

 Toxicity

-In 2022, researchers at Portland State University who screened for the presence of reacted ketene as N-benzylacetamide reported that Vitamin E acetate, CBD-acetate, CBN-acetate and THC-O-acetate may break down to release ketene gas when heated at 340 C.
+In 2022, researchers at Portland State University reported that Vitamin E acetate, CBD-acetate, CBN-acetate and THC-O-acetate may break down to release ketene gas when heated at 340 C.

 Legality

 Japan banned THCP-O-Acetate along with HHCP on December 26, 2023.